levirabreu/DSS_ConstructiveHeuristics_OSSP/README.md

 ## Intellectual Property Rights

-This project is registered with Brazil's national intellectual property institute under the code BR512024000879-9.
+This project is registered with Brazil's national intellectual property institute (INPI) under the code BR512024000879-9.

 ## License